 SNP – 0

-The Tory MPs use FREER to regurgitate gormless paeans to the false god of capitalism.
+Tory MPs used FREER and use FMF to regurgitate gormless paeans to the false god of capitalism.
 Verbose, contradictory, deceptive anti-exposition is their modus crassendi; didactic narrative, exhaustive analysis and logic are eschewed relentlessly.

 Their contributions follow a similar aim with similar terminology and similar style.
 The shared tone is semi-spiritual presentation of the false doctrine of capitalism as an enhancement of human endeavour.
 There is rigid adherence to a template of confidence trickery with voluminous repetition and wilful visible ignorance of contradiction, omission and breaks in the chain of logic.

-For example, in the abstract for ‘A Freer Future’ the authors (Luke Graham and Lee Rowley) proclaimed from the pulpit that “socialism stalks our landscape again – superficially alluring, and as innately dangerous as ever.
+In the abstract for ‘A Freer Future’ the authors, Tory MP Lee Rowley and former Tory MP Luke Graham, proclaimed from the pulpit that “socialism stalks our landscape again [Corbyn] – superficially alluring, and as innately dangerous as ever.
 We are determined to strike at its ossified foundations and highlight its enduring failures.”

 Graham and Rowley attempted to raise the church roof as they ejaculated the allure of free-market capitalism.